-- 1. King Ina Academy is an inclusive community that aims to support and welcome children with medical conditions

-- a.
-King Ina Academy understands that it has a responsibility to make the school welcoming and supportive to children with medical conditions who currently attend and to those who may attend in the future.
+- 1. King Ina Academy is an inclusive community that aims to support and welcome children with medical conditions - a.
+King Ina Academy understands that it has a responsibility to make the school welcoming and supportive to children with medical conditions who currently attend and to those who may attend in the future. - b.

-- b.
 King Ina Academy aims to provide all children with all medical conditions the same opportunities as others at school.
-We help to ensure they can:

-- Be healthy

-- Stay safe

-- Enjoy and achieve

-- Make a positive contribution

-- Achieve economic well being
+We help to ensure they can: - Be healthy - Stay safe - Enjoy and achieve - Make a positive contribution - Achieve economic well being - c.

-- c.
 Pupils with medical conditions are encouraged to take control of their condition.
-Children feel confident in the support they receive from the school to help them do this.
+Children feel confident in the support they receive from the school to help them do this. - d.

-- d.
 King Ina Academy aims to include children with medical conditions in all school activities. - e.
-Parents/ carers of pupils with medical conditions feel secure in the care their children receive at King Ina Academy. - f.
-King Ina Academy ensures that the views of children who have Medical Conditions will be reflected in their Health Care Plans, once they have reached an appropriate level of maturity. - g.
-King Ina Academy ensures all staff understand their duty of care to children and young people in the event of an emergency. - h.
-All staff feel confident in knowing what to do in an emergency. - i.
-King Ina Academy understands that certain medical conditions are serious and can be potentially life threatening, particularly if ill managed or misunderstood. - j.
+Parents/ carers of pupils with medical conditions feel secure in the care their children receive at King Ina Academy.

+- f.
+King Ina Academy ensures all staff understand their duty of care to children and young people in the event of an emergency. - g.
+All staff feel confident in knowing what to do in an emergency. - h.
+King Ina Academy understands that certain medical conditions are serious and can be potentially life threatening, particularly if ill managed or misunderstood. - i.
 All staff understand the common medical conditions that affect children at this school.
-Staff receive training on the impact this can have on pupils when and as appropriate. - k.
+Staff receive training on the impact this can have on pupils when and as appropriate. - j.
 The medical conditions policy is understood and supported by the whole school community. - 2.
 The medical conditions policy is supported by clear communication with staff, parents/ carers and other key stakeholders to ensure its full implementation - a. the medical conditions policy is made available to parents/ carers: - o by including the policy statement on the school website and in the school's prospectus. - b.
 School staff are informed about the medical conditions policy: - Through information provided on the website. - At any medical conditions training - All supply and temporary staff are informed of the policy and their responsibilities as appropriate - 3.
 Staff understand and are trained in what to do in an emergency for the most common serious medical conditions at this school as and when appropriate. - a.
 All staff at King Ina Academy are aware of the most common serious medical conditions at this school. - b.
 Staff at King Ina Academy understand their duty of care to children in the event of an emergency.
 In an emergency situation school staff are required under common law duty of care to act like any reasonably prudent parent.
 This may include administering medication. - c.
-All staff who work with groups of children at this school receive training and know what to do in an emergency for the children in their care with medical conditions.
+All staff who work with groups of children at this school receive training and know what to do in an emergency for the children in their care with medical conditions. - d.

-- d.
 Training is refreshed for staff as and when appropriate - e.
 King Ina Academy uses Healthcare/Medical Plans to inform the appropriate staff (including supply teachers and support staff) of pupils in their care who may need emergency help.